census-instrumentation/opencensus-website/content/integrations/google_cloud/google_cloud_storage/Go.md

 ## Technical detour

-Because GCS uses HTTP to connect to Google's backend, we'll need to enable metrics and tracing using a custom client for GCP uploads.
+Because GCS can use HTTP to connect to Google's backend, we'll need to enable metrics and tracing using a custom client for GCP uploads.
 The custom client will have an `ochttp` enabled transport and then the rest is simple

 ## Setting up the ochttp enabled transport